Image showing the OECDPillars.com logo

 On December 31, 2022, South Korea passed Law 19191 to amend the International Tax Adjustment Act to provide for the Pillar Two Global Minimum Tax from January 1, 2024.
 Unlike some jurisdictions (eg Switzerland and Liechtenstein), South Korea doesn’t just transpose the OECD Model Rules into domestic law.
 Instead it recreates the GloBE rules with a separate body of tax law.

-In the table below we source all of the global minimum tax provisions in the South Korean law back to the OECD Model Rules (or other guidance, eg the Administrative Guidance).
-We also includes notes where there are differences from the provisions in the Model Rules.
+In the table below we source all of the global minimum tax provisions in the South Korean legislation back to the OECD Model Rules (or other guidance, eg the Administrative Guidance).

 Sign into your account to access this analysis